BESSER-PEARL/BBF-bot-examples/examples/greetings_bot/README.md

 ```console
 python ./greetings_bot.py
 ```
-You can then access your bot on http://localhost:5000.
+You can then access your bot at http://localhost:5000.